abhinavbom/clara/README.md

 # clara
-ClamAV+Yara scanning your S3 Buckets
+Serverless, real-time, ClamAV+Yara scanning for your S3 Buckets

 ## What is clara
 Clara is Python based project used to scan your S3 bucket files with ClamAV and Yara signatures.
-It is built on top of Upside Travel's [bucket-antivirus-function](https://github.com/TheToddLuci0/bucket-antivirus-function) project and extends it to following improvements:
+It is built on top of Upside Travel's [bucket-antivirus-function](https://github.com/TheToddLuci0/bucket-antivirus-function) project and Airbnb's (BinaryAlert)[https://github.com/airbnb/binaryalert] project. *Clara* combines the two functionalities into a single project with some additional improvements:
-* Yara Scanning feature with signature updates.
+* Yara and ClamAV Scanning feature with signature updates.
 * Slack/Email SNS alerts.
 * DynamoDB storage support.
 * Python 3.7 support.